tehtbl/my-sorted-stars/STARS_by_topic.md

 - [appwrite/appwrite](https://github.com/appwrite/appwrite) - Your backend, minus the hassle.
 - [tiangolo/full-stack-fastapi-template](https://github.com/tiangolo/full-stack-fastapi-template) - Full stack, modern web application template.
 Using FastAPI, React, SQLModel, PostgreSQL, Docker, GitHub Actions, automatic HTTPS and more.
 - [campoy/go-web-workshop](https://github.com/campoy/go-web-workshop) - Build Web Applications with Go on App Engine
-- [johndatserakis/koa-vue-notes-api](https://github.com/johndatserakis/koa-vue-notes-api) - 🤓 This is a simple SPA built using Koa as the backend, Vue as the first frontend, and React as the second frontend.
-Features MySQL integration, user authentication, CRUD note actions, and async/await.
 - [binhnguyennus/awesome-scalability](https://github.com/binhnguyennus/awesome-scalability) - The Patterns of Scalable, Reliable, and Performant Large-Scale Systems

 ## bash